National Technical University of Athens: The restructuring

 The new department's object was fine arts and engineering.
 The new department, which was later renamed School of Industrial and Fine Arts, rapidly evolved towards a major higher education institution.
 Tradition has it that arts referred to both technical professions and fine arts.
 Even today, the school maintains a school of architecture that is closely related to the School of Fine Arts, which later evolved to become a separate school.

 The name Polytechnnic came in 1862, with the introduction of several new technical courses.
 This restructuring continued steadily until 1873.
-At the time, the school became overwhelmed by the plethora of students wanting to learn high technical skills, and this led to its moving to a new campus.
+At the time, the school became overwhelmed by the plethora of students wishing to learn higher technical skills.
+This led to its move to a new campus.